How confident is Rep. Norman that GOP tax cuts effort will pass?

 Norman said he was heartened to see that more women have come forward with their stories rather than staying quiet.
 He said the allegations against U.S. Sen. Al Franken (D-Minn.) are “bad,” but said it’s a good thing that women are coming forward to be heard.

-A woman alleged Franken groped and kissed her while she was asleep without her consent during a 2006 USO tour.
+A woman says Franken “forcibly kissed and groped” her during a USO tour in 2006, according to a Washington Post article.
+Franken, a former writer for “Saturday Night Live,” was an Air America radio host at the time.
 Franken has apologized for his behavior and said he would welcome an ethics probe into his conduct.

 “The good news is that now there are people speaking up and they’re coming forward,” Norman said.